karanidenis/Alu_Mobile_development/hello_app/README.md

 5. **Additional Options**: Depending on the app's features, you may have additional options to customize your weather experience, such as saving favorite cities, setting temperature units (e.g., Celsius or Fahrenheit), or enabling weather alerts.

-## Feedback and Support

-If you encounter any issues while using WeatherMan or have suggestions for improvement, please contact our support team at [support@weathermanapp.com](mailto:support@weathermanapp.com).

 ## Licensing

 WeatherMan is subject to the terms of the MIT License.
 For more details, please refer to the [LICENSE](LICENSE) file included with this distribution.